How do I know if I am a Compulsive Overeater?

-OA is a Twelve-Step recovery program primarily for the disorder of compulsive overeating.
+OA is a Twelve-Step recovery program primarily for the disorder of compulsive eating.
 OA welcomes anyone who has the desire to stop eating compulsively.
-Many compulsive overeaters have had periods of bulimia and/or anorexia as a part of the disease of compulsive overeating.
+Many compulsive eaters have had periods of bulimia and/or anorexia as a part of the disease of compulsive overeating.

 Is OA for You?

 Only you can decide that question.
 No one else can make this decision for you.
 We who are now in OA have found a way of life which enables us to live without the need for excess food.
 We believe that compulsive overeating is a progressive illness, one that, like alcoholism and some other illnesses, can be arrested.
 Remember, there is no shame in admitting you have a problem; the most important thing is to do something about it.

 How do OA members lose weight and maintain their normal weight?